palantir/gradle-baseline/docs/best-practices/java-coding-guidelines/inclusive_code.md

 and professional lives.
 This includes verbal, written, and non-verbal communications, like body-language.
 We want our code to be written with inclusivity in mind.
 In particular, we try to avoid phrases that can carry hidden meanings.

 The list of phrases contains two types of expressions: gendered or exclusive terms and everyday phrases with racist origins.
 This list was developed by our Diversity, Equity, and Inclusion team.
+This page is a work-in-progress and therefore can continue to grow.
+We include these examples below to share guidance for writing inclusive documentation.

 | Term             | Suggested Replacements |
 |------------------| ---------------------- |